kzmssk/pandoc_report/README.md

 ## Bibliography

-1. Add a bibtex record to `mybib.bib`
+1. Add a BibTeX record to `mybib.bib`
 2. Add the citation tag in markdown file: e.g. `[@foo2017]`.

 Citation style is defined in `style/ieee-with-url.csl`.